Showing posts with label Retirement Planning Malaysia. Show all posts

 • Reduce volatile assets unless you're confident in them

-• Use platforms like StashAway or EPF i-Invest to diversify efficiently
+• Use platforms like StashAway or EPF i-Invest to diversify efficiently.
+Products mentioned are examples only and not recommendations

 Your portfolio should grow faster than inflation.
 Parking everything in cash might feel safe but long-term it erodes value.